 Summary of effects on Jurisdictional Agencies

-Summary of changes to the AOP, AIWFMP, or other plans or agreements made necessary by the boundary change.
+Summary of changes to the Operating Plan, AIWFMP, or other plans or agreements made necessary by the boundary change.

-Approved and verified protection area boundary change packages will be submitted by the initiating Protecting Agency(ies) to AICC, the AFS Planners, and AFS GIS by March 1.
+Approved and verified protection area boundary change packages will be submitted by the initiating Protecting Agency(ies) to AICC, the AFS Planners, and AFS GIS by March 1 to all three of the following inboxes:

-Email submission (preferred):

 AFS Fire Planning Specialist: BLM_AK_AFS_FirePlanning@blm.gov

-and

 AFS GIS Staff: BLM_AK_AFS_GIS@blm.gov

-Mail submission:

-Fire Planning Specialist

-BLM-Alaska Fire Service

-P.O.
-Box 35005

-Ft.
-Wainwright, AK 99703

-BLM_AK_ACCAIR_Dispatch@blm.gov
+AICC: BLM_AK_ACCAIR_Dispatch@blm.gov

 AFS GIS will update the protection area layer within the Digital Atlas by April 1.